 Hemlock poisoning occurs after ingesting the poison hemlock plant especially its flowers, seeds, fruits or leaves.
-Remember that all parts of the plant contain toxic alkaloids that can be deadly even in trace amounts.
+Generally, all parts of the plant contain toxic alkaloids that can be deadly even in trace amounts.

-These alkaloids affect the nerve transmission to the muscles, eventually causing death by respiratory failure.
-Even direct handling of the plant can trigger a skin reaction in some individuals.
+Furthermore, these alkaloids affect the nerve transmission to the muscles, eventually causing death by respiratory failure.
+In addition, even direct handling of the plant can trigger a skin reaction in some individuals.
 Even today, there is no available antidote.

 What are the signs?

-The usual signs of hemlock poisoning might include the following:
+The usual signs of poisoning might include the following:

 - Burning sensation in the digestive tract